secretnarwhal/PrivateCord/README.md

 - Optional support for custom music downloader (like a cracked version of Spoti-Flac by RiverCodes, for example)
 + Everything default Ven offers

+# Pre-requisites

+You need `pnpm` to build the files.

 # Installation: